JZhou3083/Inferon/README.md

 ## 🚀 Overview

-This project simulates a real-world **LLM infrastructure layer** used in modern enterprises.
+This project implements a **modular LLM infrastructure layer** inspired by production systems used in modern AI companies.

-Instead of building a single AI application, this platform acts as a **centralized service** that multiple downstream applications can rely on for:
+It is designed to serve as a shared backend for multiple applications requiring:

-* LLM inference
+- LLM inference
-* request optimization (caching, batching)
+- request optimization (caching, batching)
-* latency and performance tracking
-* unified deployment and monitoring

----

-## 🎯 Problem It Solves

-In production environments, directly integrating LLMs into each application leads to:

-* duplicated logic across teams
-* high and uncontrolled API costs
-* poor latency under load
-* lack of observability
-* no centralized governance

-This platform addresses these challenges by introducing a **shared LLM infrastructure layer**.
+- observability (metrics, logging)
+- scalable serving architecture (future)

 ---